FamilySearch/GEDCOM-registries/README.md

 * Vendor-specific: Extensions that are already used by one or more specific vendors, websites, or applications.
   Such an extension is typically registered after it is already implemented and deployed.
-* Proposed for standardization: Extensions that are potentially of interest to multiple vendors, websites, and/or applications.
+* Community proposed: Extensions that are potentially of interest to multiple vendors, websites, and/or applications.
   Such an extension is typically registered before being implemented or deployed, as a result of discussion in GitHub.